Lighting Fireworks Remotely

 Parallel wiring is where each igniter is wired independently into the same cue.

-We’ll demonstrate this better with a diagram.
-Here we have three igniters wired up to cue number 4 on the system shown.
+I’ll demonstrate this better with a diagram.
+Here there are three igniters wired up to cue number 4 on the system shown.
 With series wiring, only one wire goes into each terminal, with the others connected to the next or previous igniter to form a chain.
 With parallel wiring, each of the three igniters is independently wired to cue 4, so three wires go into each terminal:

 However you wire your igniters, it is important not to mix different types of igniters on the same cue and Talon igniters must always be wired in parallel.

 Because each display set-up is different with varying lengths of igniters, wire and so on, not to mention different firing systems, it’s hard to give a definitive answer on how many igniters you can fire on one cue.
-However in our Fireworks Forum (in this discussion thread), Wireless Fireworks fired three 1m Talon igniters from one cue, in parallel, using the basic DB04r.
-He also fired three 2m consumer e-matches from one cue, also in parallel.
-Further tests in that discussion thread show that six Talons fired OK in parallel with fresh batteries.
-The conclusion is that for most back garden scenarios where you might need two or three items fired on one cue, any type of firing system, igniter and wiring method should be fine.
+For most back garden scenarios where you might need two or three items fired on one cue, any type of firing system, igniter and wiring method should be fine at standard igniter lengths.
+Once you start extending using additional wire, the capability drops significantly.
+There will come a point (usually 20m or so) when only a single igniter will fire.

 It is easy to extend igniters using additional wire and connectors.
-The wire usually used is a twin jumper wire.
-You can buy this from electrical suppliers or from firing system specialists who usually stock this (often referring to it as shooting wire).
-At the time of writing, a 500m roll of shooting wire is around £48, so that’s about 10p per metre.
-Shorter lengths are available at a higher cost per metre.
-Orange wire is recommended as it’s more visible on site.
+The wire usually used is a solid core twin jumper wire.
+You can buy this from electrical suppliers such as Screwfix or Toolstation who usually list it as bell wire or from firing system specialists who usually refer to it as shooting wire.

-To connect your wires and igniters, there are two approaches in use by our Forum members.
+To connect your wires and igniters, there are two approaches.
 The first and cheapest is “twist and tape”.
 Here you simply strip the ends of the wire, twist the copper cores together and then tape over the connection.
 This method is favoured for its simplicity and reliability.

 Images below: Gel connectors, a close-up view, and the correct tool to crimp them closed.